dragonflydb/documentation/docs/command-reference/sorted-sets/zpopmax.md

 ## Return Values

-- If `count` is not provided, the command returns a two-element array: the member with the highest score and its corresponding score.
-- If `count` is provided, the command returns an array of arrays, where each array consists of a member and its score, up to the specified count.
+- The command returns an array containing the popped elements and their scores.
-- If the sorted set is empty or doesn't exist, the command returns `nil`.
+- If the sorted set is empty or doesn't exist, the command returns an empty array.

 ## Code Examples